U.S. Secretary of State to unexpectedly speak at U.N. Ukraine meeting | Law-Order

 U.S. Secretary of State Antony Blinken changed his travel plans at the last minute on Thursday to speak at a United Nations Security Council meeting on Ukraine amid rising tensions over a build-up of Russian troops on Ukraine's borders.

+U.S. Secretary of State Antony Blinken changed his travel plans at the last minute on Thursday to speak at a United Nations Security Council meeting on Ukraine amid rising tensions over a build-up of Russian troops on Ukraine's borders.
 "The evidence on the ground is that Russia is moving toward an imminent invasion.
-This is a crucial moment," U.S. Ambassador to the United Nations, Linda Thomas-Greenfield told reporters.
+This is a crucial moment," U.S. Ambassador to the United Nations, Linda Thomas-Greenfield, told reporters.

+The 15-member Security Council is set to meet to discuss the Minsk agreements, endorsed by the council in 2015, which aim to end an 8-year-long conflict between the Ukrainian army and Russian-backed separatists in the east of the country.
+But the meeting comes amid high tensions after the United States accused Russia of deploying some 150,000 troops near Ukraine's borders in recent weeks.
+Russia says it has no plans to invade Ukraine and accuses the West of hysteria.

+Blinken has traveled to the United Nations, on his way to the Munich Security Conference, "to signal our intense commitment to diplomacy, to offer and emphasize the path toward de-escalation, and to make it clear to the world that we are doing everything – everything – we can to prevent a war," Thomas-Greenfield said.
+Earlier on Thursday, Russian-backed separatists and Ukrainian government forces traded accusations of firing shells across the ceasefire line in the Donbass region of eastern Ukraine, in what Kyiv said appeared to be a "provocation".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)